sparkles-home/sparkles/README.md

     <hr>
 </div>

-> 🦄 Magical commits to add some zest to your life as a developer, by using emojis to signal commit & pull-request intent.
+> 🦄 Magical commits to add some zest to your life, by using emojis to signal commit & pull-request intent.

 ## ✅ The Standard